Kitchen Cabinet Lighting Installed

 Wide shot of the open wall area where new cabinet lights, switches, and outlet will be added

-My first step was to open up the walls so that I could drill holes in the wall studs, mount some electrical boxes, and then pull wires.
-I drew some straight lines and cut the drywall at back splash height using my oscillating multi function tool.
+My first step was to open up the walls so that I could drill holes in the wall studs, mount some electrical boxes, and pull wires.
+I drew some straight lines and cut the drywall at the backsplash height using my oscillating multifunction tool.

 Close shot of the open wall with one existing electrical outlet before any new wiring is installed